ak4728/MTA-Subway-Delay/README.md

 - [GTFS-realtime Reference](http://datamine.mta.info/sites/all/files/pdfs/GTFS-Realtime-NYC-Subway%20version%201%20dated%207%20Sep.pdf)

 ## Bias & Limitation
+- Sampling process
   - Not all arrival data is uploaded in this MTA real-time system.
   - Abnormal data exists (abnormal time/ trip_id), and they were filtered.
   - Sampling rate reported.